thehappybug/matrices/README.md

-# matrices
+# Matrices

-Matrices program for lab 2 of Advanced Programming.
+Matrices program was written for Lab 2 of Advanced Programming.

+**Author:** Mehdi Raza